Updated: Feb 28

 This is kind of obvious to ask, but in this new music business do people still make singles?
 Yes of course!
 In the traditional sense, it’s one track, but the definitions for streaming services and digital music stores aren’t standard yet for some reason.
 Spotify has only singles (which are less than 6 tracks) and albums, Apple Music define releases as Singles, EPs and Albums - you get the idea.
 The key is to know what your product is and define it as that in your promo activities.

 2. ) Track order and song selection

-Pick the songs you actually want to release, and a track order.
+Pick the songs you actually want to release and come up with a track order.
 But you recorded 20 songs, you say?
 Well, think carefully about which ones make up the best album possible.
 You can always keep a few bonus tracks in the bag for an EP or later release in an online music store.

 While not everyone consumes music by listening to complete albums anymore, having a track order is still really important to the flow of your record, and is also important to have BEFORE you send your tracks to mastering as the engineer may have to adjust things to make the transition from track to track artistically pleasing - another thing that a robot mastering service can’t possibly do and another good reason to use a human when mastering your record.